Esri/arcgis-experience-builder-sdk-resources/samples/widgets/statistic-client-side-output/README.md

-# Using statistics to create a client-side output data source
+# Statistics with output data source

 An output data source can save data in a data source instance, this is called a client-side output data source.